anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
 This includes the discovery of network elements in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the customer site/domain, specifically the customer site/domain certificate, is exchanged utilizing voucher request objects and voucher response objects as defined in {{RFC8995}}.
+Security information about the customer site/domain, specifically the customer site/domain certificate,are exchanged and authenticated utilizing voucher request objects and voucher response objects as defined in {{RFC8995}}.
 Voucher objects are specified in {{RFC8366}}.
 Vouchers are signed objects from the Manufacturer's Authorized Signing Authority (MASA).
 The MASA issues the voucher object and provides it via the domain registrar to the pledge.

 For the certificate enrollment of devices, BRSKI relies on EST {{RFC7030}} to request and distribute customer site/domain specific device certificates.
-EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
+EST in turn relies relies for authentication and authorization of the certification request on the credentials used by for underlying TLS between the EST client and the EST server.

 BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as a client (this document refers to this approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.